vagadeeshwar/household-services/README.md

 # **Influencer-Nexus**

 Welcome to the Influencer-Nexus - a comprehensive web application designed to connect sponsors and influencers for seamless campaign management.
-This guide will walk you through the installation process and how to get the application up and running.

 ## **Table of Contents**